15 Types of Small Business Advisors

 If the endless pool of opportunities for hiring business advisors seems overwhelming now, try out my advisory membership program to dive deeper into the most critical areas of running a successful business—or schedule a quick exploratory call.

-More than 300 SMEs and startups have benefited from my advisory and assistance with growth strategy, technology guidance, internal process automation, increasing revenue through inbound marketing and technical solutions, resolving operational issues, and honing their high-level business plan.
+More than 500 SMEs and startups have benefited from my advisory and assistance with growth strategy, technology guidance, internal process automation, increasing revenue through inbound marketing and technical solutions, resolving operational issues, and honing their high-level business plan.
+Our portfolio businesses have generated over $1.65 billion in service revenue and $700M in product sales last year alone.

 My consulting firm also helps close gaps in their operations and address issues they are unable to fully recognize.
 Here are my three main objectives:

-If you’re just beginning in the field of business advisory and are keen to grasp the fundamentals of a prosperous business consultancy, sign up for my FREE 4-week business advisory email course at no cost.
-I’ll show you the ropes for acquiring your first three clients in business advisory journey.
+If you’re just beginning in the field of business advisory and are keen to grasp the fundamentals of a prosperous business consultancy, sign up for my FREE 8-week business advisory email course at no cost.